-Some of the more recent significant PPP transactions completed in the United States include the Chicago Skyway, Indiana Toll Road, I-495 Capital Beltway HOT Lanes, the I-595 toll road and the Port of Miami Tunnel in Florida, the LBJ Express, North Tarrant Express and SH-130 road projects in Texas, and the Doyle Drive/ Presidio Parkway Project and the Long Beach Courthouse Building in California.
+Some of the more recent significant PPP transactions completed in the United States include the Chicago Skyway, Indiana Toll Road, I-495 Capital Beltway HOT Lanes, the Eagle Commuter Rail Project in Colorado, the I-595 toll road and the Port of Miami Tunnel in Florida, the LBJ Express, North Tarrant Express and SH-130 road projects in Texas and the Long Beach Courthouse Building in California.
+In the first half of 2012, there have only been two PPPs to reach financial close: the US\$362 million Presidio Parkway/Doyle Drive Project in California (which raised US\$316 million of debt), and the US\$1,369 million Midtown Tunnel project in Virginia (which raised US\$1 billion of debt).
+Both the Presidio Parkway/Doyle Drive Project and the Midtown Tunnel project involved 'DBFMO' (design, build, finance, maintain, operate) project structures.

-The authors thank the following for their assistance with this year's update of the USA chapter: Timothy P Burns, Kevin M Fong, Rene L Siemens, Michael P Ellis, Michael Evan Jaffe, Sanjay J Mullick, Cynthia C Robertson, Matthew W Hallinan and Paul C Levin.
+The authors would like to thank the following for their assistance with this year's update of the USA chapter: Timothy P Burns, Michael Evan Jaffe, Glenn Q Snyder, Norman F Carlin, C Brian Wainwright, Paul C Levin and Salomon T Menyeng.